raytotti/wishlist/README.md

 ## Conclusion
 This microservice provides a simple and scalable solution for managing an e-commerce Wishlist.
 By leveraging Java 17, Spring Boot, Gradle, and MongoDB, and deploying with Kubernetes, this microservice is well-equipped to handle large volumes of traffic and provide a seamless user experience.

+## TODO
+* As a future implementation, we are going to implement the communication of this microservice with a messaging structure. with the intention of ensuring the integrity of product and customer data.